 You’ve probably heard the terms “smoke shop” and “head shop” used interchangeably.
-Now, English is an amorphous, living language, so new words are created (yeet) all the time, and meanings can change over time.
+Now, English is an amorphous, living language, so new words are created all the time, and meanings can change over time.
 Want to blow your mind?
 Listen to Chaucer read in the original dialect here.
 Just imagine what the English language will sound like in 100 years — if we’re not all communicating by emoji, at least.
-Anyway, let’s take a look at these terms, and why a smoke shop isn’t necessarily a head shop.
+Anyway, let’s take a look at the difference between head shop vs smoke shop, and why a smoke shop isn’t necessarily a head shop.

 What is a head shop?

 The term “head shop” is derived from a derogatory term for addicts.
 Even in the 1980’s you might have heard someone called a basehead, or crackhead.
 In the earliest days of the 20th century, the term was used for booze and opium, so you’d hear someone called an opiumhead and knew they were an addict.
 And of course, in the 1960’s the term “pothead” was used as a derogatory term for anyone who smoked weed.
 Head shops came into existence around that time, selling not just rolling papers and water pipes, but shirts, incense and other accoutrements of cannabis culture, as well as other drugs.
 Typically head shops weren’t where you bought drugs, just all the accessories.